Through Youth (By Salil Tripathi)

 gone to Rohtang Pass not mind the punishment?
 Give two reasons.

-girls who had gone to Rhotang Pass did not mind the punishment because first,
+gone to Rhotang Pass did not mind the punishment because first, they had an

-they had an awesome view of Lahaul and Spiti valleys.
-Second, they saw snow for
+awesome view of Lahaul and Spiti valleys.
+Second, they saw snow for the first

 The author says that there were no mobile